manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 xmb_layout = "1"
 menu_scale_factor = "0.75"
 ```
-4. Create the folder `PicoDrive` and place the following text in a file called `PicoDrive.cfg` in the `PicoDrive` folder you just created (this is the Genesis/Mega Drive core that will be used).
+4. Create the folder `PicoDrive` in `.config/retroarch/config/` and place the following text in a file called `PicoDrive.cfg` in the `PicoDrive` folder you just created (this is the Genesis/Mega Drive core that will be used).
 Note that some games do not produce audio properly on some versions of PicoDrive (I personally noticed Sonic and Knuckles and Sonic 2 have this problem), but I chose it because it runs the games the fastest.
 ```
 aspect_ratio_index = "23"
 custom_viewport_height = "224"